INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

 The type of implant you should consider depends on your goals, intended use case, and comfort with risk.
-Below is a guide to help you determine the best implant for your needs, categorized by common purposes:
+Below is a guide to help you determine the best implant for your needs:

 ### NFC/RFID Microchip Implants